 The funding policy valuation actuarial liabilities and normal costs were calculated using the accrued benefit (or unit credit) actuarial cost method in accordance with the requirement of paragraph 14(7) (a) of Regulation 2012-75 under the Act.
-An actuarial valuation was performed as of December 31, 2012 by Morneau Shepell, a firm of consulting actuaries, and was then extrapolated to December 31, 2013.
-An actuarial valuation was also performed as of December 31, 2013, which was consistent with the extrapolation to the same date.
+An actuarial valuation was performed as of December 31, 2014 by Morneau Shepell, a firm of consulting actuaries.

-The funding policy valuation actuarial liabilities at December 31, 2013 are equal to the actuarial present value of benefits earned by members for services prior to December 31, 2013.
+The funding policy valuation actuarial liabilities at December 31, 2014 are equal to the actuarial present value of benefits earned by members for services prior to December 31, 2014.
 The pension obligations do not take into account the impact of any future salary increases or the impact of any future cost-of-living adjustments that may be granted by the Board of Trustees in accordance with the Plan terms and the Funding Policy.